opf/openproject/docs/installation-and-operations/operation/restoring/README.md

 docker run --rm -v /var/lib/openproject/pgdata:/var/openproject/pgdata -it openproject/community:11
 ```

-As soon as you see `CREATE ROLE` and `Migrating to ToV710AggregatedMigrations (10000000000000)` or lots of `create_table` in the container's output
+As soon as you see `CREATE ROLE` and `Migrating to ToV710AggregatedMigrations (10000000000000)`
-you can kill it by pressing Ctrl + C. It may take a moment to shut down.
+or lots of `create_table` in the container's output you can kill it by pressing Ctrl + C.
+It may take a moment to shut down.
-This then initialized the database under `/var/lib/openproject/pgdata` on your docker host.
+This then has initialized the database under `/var/lib/openproject/pgdata` on your docker host.

-3)
+#### 3) Restore the dump

 Now we can restore the database.
 For this we mount the initialized `pgdata` folder using the postgres docker container.